atiladefreitas/WhatApp-AI-Website-Generator/README.md

 # Gaio Web - The **AI** Website Generator

-> THIS REPOSITORY WILL BE PRIVATED AFTER EVALUATION BY LAUNCHCODE

 > FOR SECURITY REASONS AND TO PRESERVE THE COMPANY, THE .env WILL NOT BE AVAILABLE

 > I prepared a file with mock data so that you can run the project locally.